State Grants & Scholarships

 - Returning students must meet renewal criteria as listed on the state website.
 Please go to: Florida Student Financial Aid or call 1-888-827-2004 for more information.

-*** Students with documented disabilities for whom part-time enrollment is a necessary accommodation as determined by Disability Support Services are also eligible.
+*** Students with documented disabilities for whom part-time enrollment is a necessary accommodation as determined by The Center for Student Accessibility are also eligible.
 However, the actual amount of the award will be prorated based on term enrollment.

 Florida Student Assistant Grant Continuing Education (FSAG- CE)